Akif23Hasan/Module_14-BellyButton_Challenge/README.md

 4) Display the sample metadata, which includes an individual's demographic information.
 5) Ensure that all the plots update dynamically when a new sample is selected from the dropdown menu.
 Feel free to create a custom layout for your dashboard.
+6) Adapt the Gauge Chart from [Plotly Gauge Charts](https://plot.ly/javascript/gauge-charts/) to plot the weekly washing frequency of the individual.
+   - You will need to modify the example gauge code to account for values ranging from 0 through 9.
+   - Update the chart whenever a new sample is selected.

 ## References
 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.